lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 $$4\pi \times \frac{A}{P^2}$$

-![Polsby-Popper scores of four example regions: a perfect circle, a square, a circle with a ragged boundary, an an example district from a Pennsylvania plan.
+![Polsby-Popper scores of four example districts: a perfect circle, a square, a circle with a ragged boundary, an an example district from a Pennsylvania plan.
 Taken from \cite{s2020}.](img/pp_example.png)

 ##### Reock

-The Reock score is a measure of the ratio of the district to the area of the minimum bounding circle that encloses the district's geometry \citep{reock1961}.
+The Reock score is the ratio of the district's area to the area of the minimum bounding circle that encloses the district's geometry \citep{reock1961}.

 $$\frac{Area}{AreaOfMinimumBoundingCircle}$$